SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/crowdstrike-falcon-filevantage.md

 - **Threat investigation**.
 Investigate suspicious file modifications to uncover potential breaches or insider threats.
 - **Host Activity Analysis**.
 Analyze file changes at the host level to identify risky behaviors or compromised endpoints.

 The Sumo Logic app for CrowdStrike Falcon FileVantage is an essential tool for security teams.
-It provides the visibility and intelligence needed to detect and respond to file-related threats, ensuring data integrity and compliance across the organization.
+It provides the visibility and intelligence needed to detect and respond to file-related threats, ensuring data integrity, and compliance across the organization.

 :::info
 This app includes [built-in monitors](#crowdstrike-falcon-filevantage-monitors).
-For details on creating custom monitors, refer to [Create monitors for CrowdStrike Falcon FileVantage app](#create-monitors-for-crowdstrike-falcon-filevantage-app).
+For details on creating custom monitors, refer to the [Create monitors for CrowdStrike Falcon FileVantage app](#create-monitors-for-crowdstrike-falcon-filevantage-app).
 :::

 ## Log types

-This App uses Sumo Logic’s [CrowdStrike FileVantage Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-filevantage-source/) to collect the FileVantage logs from CrowdStrike.
+This app uses Sumo Logic’s [CrowdStrike FileVantage Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-filevantage-source/) to collect the FileVantage logs from CrowdStrike platform.

 ### Sample log message